Major League Baseball Game of the Week: CBS takes over (1990–1993)

-CBS alienated and confused fans with their sporadic treatment of regular season telecasts.
-With a sense of true continuity destroyed, fans eventually figured that they couldn't count on CBS to satisfy their needs (thus poor ratings were a result).
+CBS took over MLB broadcasts with the 1990 season.
+However, CBS alienated and confused fans with their sporadic treatment of regular season telecasts.
 CBS televised 16 regular season Saturday afternoon games each season (not counting back-up telecasts), which was 14 fewer than what NBC televised during the previous contract.
 CBS employed the strategy of airing only a select number of games in part because the network had a number of other weekend summer sports commitments, most notably PGA Tour golf; and partly to build up viewer demand in response to supposedly sagging ratings.
 In addition, CBS angered fans by largely ignoring the divisional pennant races; instead, their scheduled games focused on games featuring major-market teams, regardless of their record.

-Marv Albert, who'd hosted NBC's baseball pre-game show for many years, said of CBS' baseball coverage that "You wouldn't see a game for a month.
-Then you didn't know when CBS came back on."
-Sports Illustrated joked that CBS stood for Covers Baseball Sporadically.
-USA Today added that Jack Buck and Tim McCarver "may have to have a reunion before [their] telecast."
-Mike Lupica of the New York Daily News took the criticism a step further by calling CBS' baseball deal "The Vietnam of sports television."

-NBC play-by-play man Bob Costas believed that a large bulk of the regular season coverage beginning in the 1990s shifted to cable (namely, ESPN) because CBS, the network that was taking over from NBC the television rights beginning in 1990, didn't really want the Saturday Game of the Week.
-Many fans who didn't appreciate CBS' approach to scheduling regular season baseball games believed that they were only truly after the marquee events (i.e. All-Star Game, League Championship Series, and the World Series) in order to sell advertising space (especially the fall entertainment television schedule).
+NBC play-by-play man Bob Costas believed that a large bulk of the regular-season coverage beginning in the 1990s shifted to cable (namely, ESPN) because CBS did not really want the Saturday Game of the Week and that they were only truly after the marquee events (i.e. All-Star Game, League Championship Series, and the World Series) in order to sell advertising space (especially the fall entertainment television schedule).
+The league and network chose not to renew their contract after the 1993 season, and CBS has not broadcast Major League Baseball in any fashion since.